On This Page

 - As more and more households set-up home networks allowing multiple devices to connect to the Internet, the need for High Speed access become absolutely necessary

-- Devices such as Desktop and Laptop Computers, IPODs, and Touch Pads require a lot more speed and bandwidth to allow all of then to connect to the Internet at the same time.
+- Devices such as Desktop and Laptop Computers, IPODs, and Touch Pads require a lot more speed and bandwidth (space) to allow all of then to connect to the Internet at the same time.

 - There are a number of factors that determine how fast you can connect to and load an Internet Web Page.
 The speed and bandwidth your Internet Service Provider (ISP) provides are key factors in how well your devices perform.
 There are two main methods of providing High Speed Internet access.